URINARY INCONTINENCE OVERVIEW

 Surgically implanted stimulator — A sacral nerve stimulator (SNS) is a device, about the size of a pacemaker, which can be surgically implanted.
 The device is placed under the skin in the upper buttock, and is connected with wires to a nerve (the sacral nerve) in the lower back.

-The device sends electrical pulses to the sacral nerve, which seems to help people with severe symptoms of urge incontinence, urgency and frequency, or urinary retention who have not improved with other treatments.
+The device sends electrical pulses to the sacral nerve, which seems to help people with severe symptoms of urgency incontinence, urgency and frequency, or urinary retention who have not improved with other treatments.
 It is not clear how the treatment works.

 Potential risks of the surgery include pain at the site where the unit is implanted (in the buttocks), movement of the device over time, infection, and others.
 More detailed information about sacral nerve stimulation is available separately.
 (See "Patient information: Treatment of interstitial cystitis/bladder pain syndrome (Beyond the Basics)", section on 'Electrical stimulation for painful bladder'.)